Swaptoshi/swaptoshi-service/docs/prerequisites_docker_macos.md

 ### Docker

-[Docker](https://www.docker.com/) is used as a run-time environment for Lisk Service.
+[Docker](https://www.docker.com/) is used as a run-time environment for Klayr Service.
 It takes care of most dependencies and simplifies the required configuration.

 Follow the official documentation to install [Docker Desktop](https://docs.docker.com/docker-for-mac/install/) on MacOS.